 Vote on the future of the Office of Sustainability!

 Mark Your Calendars on April 13 - 14, 2021, for the Student Government Elections.

 The Green Campus Fee, which supports the Office of Sustainability, will be on the ballot.

 Visit the Your Actions webpage to learn more about the proposed changes and read the ballot initiative.

 PPCC is the first and only community college to have a dedicated Office of Sustainability in Colorado.

 Why learn about sustainability?

 Sustainability is relevant to all academic, technical, and vocational programs.
-These concepts and practices prepare students to address society’s most pressing problems and give them a competitive advantage in job applications.
+Students learn how to conserve resources, work effectively on a team, and make long-term investments.
+Sustainability concepts and practices prepare students to address society’s most pressing problems and give them a competitive advantage in applying for jobs.

 We receive funding from a student fee called Green Campus Fee.
 Students are charged $0.39 per credit hour to support our modest operating budget and full-time sustainability coordinator.

 Student Employment: We provide employment opportunities for all students.